Need Sales Funnel Help? Click Here! >>

 Before we get started, let’s explain what the term “digital products” means.
 A digital product or a digital good is an intangible good that can be sold online.
 Digital products are downloadable to the buyer’s computer or mobile device.

-Here are some examples of digital products: ebooks, whitepapers, software, apps, WordPress plugins, website templates and themes, Excel or other program add-ons, digital prints, designs, images, photography, training material, video courses, films, videos to help someone meditate, music, fairy tales and any sort of content in an MP3 format.
+Here are some examples of digital products: ebooks, whitepapers, software, apps, WordPress plugins, website templates and themes, Excel or other program add-ons, digital prints, designs, images, photography, training material, video courses, films, videos to help someone meditate, music, fairy tales and any content in an MP3 format.
 These are just some examples…

 Promoting A Product